Pavement (band): 2010: First reunion and second hiatus

-2022–2024: Second reunion
+2022–present: Second reunion

 On June 1, 2019, Pavement announced that they would reunite to perform two 30th-anniversary shows at the 2020 Primavera Sound festivals in Barcelona and Porto.
 Due to the COVID-19 pandemic, the festival was rescheduled for June 2021.
 In March 2021, the festival was delayed to 2022.
 In September 2021, Pavement announced a European tour for late 2022, their first in 12 years, and announced a North American leg on November 2, 2021.
 On May 23, 2022, the band played their first show since 2010 for a sold-out crowd at the Fonda Theatre in Los Angeles.
 In June, the band at last performed at Primavera Sound 2022 in Barcelona and Porto, respectively.

 For the tour, Pavement were joined by the keyboardist and backing vocalist Rebecca Cole, a former member of the Minders and Wild Flag.
 Nastanovich said Cole gave them more versatility and allowed them to play songs they had not performed live before.

 Pavement did not rule out playing new songs live, but Malkmus said it would be "total cringe" to record new music.

-The band began their North American tour at the Balboa Theater on September 7, 2022, followed by concerts across 12 US states and Canada, ending at Austin City Limits, Texas on October 11.
+The band began their North American tour at the Balboa Theatre on September 7, 2022, followed by concerts across 12 US states and Canada, ending at Austin City Limits, Texas on October 11.
 On October 17, the band began their European tour at the O2 Academy Leeds, England, which included touring the countries of England, Scotland, France, Denmark, Norway, Sweden, Germany, Belgium, Netherlands, and Ireland.
 The final European tour date took place at Vicar Street in Dublin, Ireland, on November 11.

 The band then toured Japan, Australia, and New Zealand in the first quarter of 2023.
 While in Australia, the band appeared at the Mona Foma festival in Hobart alongside Bikini Kill, Angel Olsen and Jockstrap.
 The band then scheduled additional shows in Salt Lake City, Reykjavík, and Galway.
 That summer, the band was referenced in the film Barbie.
 Original drummer Gary Young died on August 17, 2023, at the age of 70.
 A documentary on Young's life, Louder Than You Think, had premiered earlier that year at SXSW.